hn0872887/streaming-03-rabbitmq/README.md

 1. Read the [RabbitMQ Tutorial - Hello, World!](https://www.rabbitmq.com/tutorials/tutorial-one-python.html)
 1. Read the code and comments in this repo.

 ## Execute about,py
 1. Run about.py.
+Done
 1. Read about.txt.
+Done
 1. Verfiy you have exactly one active, one None env.
+Yes

 ## Version 1 - Execute the Producer/Sender

-1. Read v1_emit_message.py (and the tutorial)
+1. Read v1_emit_message.py (and the tutorial) Done
 1. Run the file.
+Done

 You'll need to fix an error in the program to get it to run.
 Once it runs and finishes, we can reuse the terminal.

 ## Version 1 - Execute the Consumer/Listener

-1. Read v1_listen_for_messages.py (and the tutorial)
+1. Read v1_listen_for_messages.py (and the tutorial) done
 1. Run the file.
+Done

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?